 The campaign's target audiences are those at high risk for stroke - primarily African Americans, Hispanics, and people over the age of 50 - and their family members, caregivers and health care providers.
 Because stroke attacks the brain, the person experiencing the symptoms often cannot act alone to call 911 and seek medical treatment.
 Bystanders are integral to acting quickly and getting people who have suffered a stroke to the hospital quickly enough to get time-sensitive treatments.

 Know Stroke Toolkit

 This boxed kit of materials has everything needed for planning and conducting a stroke education event.
-Included is a facilitator's guide, with step-by-step training on how to host a stroke awareness event; Know Stroke brochures in Spanish and English; What you Need to Know about Stroke brochures in Spanish and Engish; posters; and an award-winning 8 minute videotape featuring interviews with medical experts and stroke patients.
+Included is a facilitator's guide, with step-by-step training on how to host a stroke awareness event; Know Stroke brochures in Spanish and English; What you Need to Know about Stroke brochures in Spanish and Engish; posters; and an award-winning 8 minute DVD and videotape featuring interviews with medical experts and stroke patients.